-Restorative justice recognizes that oftentimes, offenders of harm may have been the victims of harm in other cases.
-As activist Mariame Kaba puts it: \textit{``No one enters violence the first time by committing it.''} \cite{happening?_2019}.
-In case 2, the harm that the transgender woman caused is a reaction to the harm she experienced elsewhere from cisgender men.
-Similarly, several offenders in our sample revealed how they have been constantly harmed in gaming communities in the past: \textit{``I have been called countless names that are vulgar, offensive, and stuff like that'' (P21).} Restorative justice believes that although the past harms experienced by offenders do not absolve them of their responsibility for committing offense, it can be hard to stop offensive behavior without addressing their sense of victimization through support and healing.
-Punishment, on the contrary, usually reinforces the sense of victimization \cite{zehr2015little}.
-In case 2, the moderators stopped the transgender woman from sharing her story and receiving support.
-Instead, she received denial, which worsened the damage and led her to defend herself more aggressively.
-In addition, when harm such as discrimination is a systemic issue in the gaming community or the broader society, stopping the perpetration of harm may require us to work to change the culture besides working with individual offenders.
-Facilitator P6 explained how a restorative justice approach would strive to provide support and look at the root cause instead of punishing an individual offender: \begin{quote} \textit{ ``Rather than just zooming in on that one case and trying to blame this individual for that action, acknowledging that [they were] also harmed by the community and pushed to act in that way [\ldots] it's a much harder conversation to engage with, but then, that takes away from saying that person is wrong.
+The moderators in case 2 stopped the transgender woman from sharing her story.
+Instead, she received a denial, which worsened the damage and led her to defend herself more aggressively.
+In addition, when harm such as discrimination is a systemic issue in the gaming community or the broader society, stopping the perpetration of harm may require work to change the culture in addition to work to change individual offenders.
+Facilitator P6 explained how a restorative justice approach would strive to provide support and look at the root cause instead of punishing a particular offender: \begin{quote} \textit{ ``Rather than just zooming in on that one case and trying to blame this individual for that action, acknowledging that [they were] also harmed by the community and pushed to act in that way [\ldots] it's a much harder conversation to engage with, but then, that takes away from saying that person is wrong.
 It's more about [\ldots] how do we understand this collectively, and then, how do we address this collectively? ''} \end{quote}

-We also find that when punishment is used as the only tool to stop offense, it loses its function when the offenders are not actually punished.
-Several moderators, victims and offenders mentioned the convenience of using alternative accounts once one account has been moderated: \textit{``It is so easy to make new accounts in Discord that `reporting' people don't really work''} (P1).
+We also find that when punishment is used as the only tool to stop offenses, it loses its function when offenders are not actually punished.
+Several moderators, victims, and offenders mentioned the convenience of using alternative accounts once one account has been moderated: \textit{``It is so easy to make new accounts in Discord that `reporting' people don't really work''} (P1).
 P17 used to conduct multiple offenses in games.
-He pointed out the fallacy of regulating with banning while there is no cost to creating and using another account in game:
+He pointed out the fallacy of regulating with banning while there is no cost to creating and using another account in the game:

 \begin{quote} \textit{ ``Everyone right now is happy with that system because, if I was a normal player [\ldots] I heard that [the offenders] got banned, I would be like, `Wonderful, they got banned.
 I'm never going to see them again,' but in actuality, when I got banned I'm going to say, `I don't give a fuck, I'm just going to log into my second account.''} \end{quote}